The Chevrolet Corvette, an American icon since 1953, has seen its share of successes and misses.

 While not a total catastrophe, these problems put a dent in the 2017’s reliability rep. If you’re shopping C7s, maybe give this year a pass.

-Check out NHTSA’s 2017 Corvette recalls and problems.
+Check out NHTSA’s 2017 Corvette recalls and issues.

 Best & Worst Years for Chevrolet Corvette 8th Generation (2020-Present)

 The eighth-gen Corvette (C8) threw out the rulebook with its mid-engine design.
-It’s a whole new ballgame for America’s sports car.
+It’s a completely fresh ballgame for America’s sports car.

 Let’s break down the highs and lows of the C8 years so far.